ltjohn25/Galaxianfinal/README.md

 # Galaxianfinal
-The SDL frame work is copyrighted and used with permission from my professor.
-All game files that are not SDL 2.0 framework are my own creation including the main method.
+my take on galaxian created
+with SDL 2.0 and C++
+i will be redoing the cade to addinheritance and divng with a loop